Happenings, Insights, Thought Leadership

 In addition to delivering governance education, Technology Disruption & Cyber-Risk: The Board’s Role will also provide a foundation for directors to think about their long-term strategy of managing through the speed of change in technology and the transformational possibilities technology presents.

-“There’s no question that we live in a technological world, and technology is impacting organizations directly, as well as their customers and marketplaces,” says Jean Cantey Segal, Senior Vice President of Organizational Effectiveness Consulting for FCC Services.
+“There’s no question that we live in a technological world, and technology is impacting organizations directly, as well as their customers and marketplaces,” says Jean Cantey Segal, Chief Learning Officer of Learning and Consulting Services for FCC Services.
 “It’s imperative that directors upskill themselves in this arena so they’re able to effectively govern and collaborate with management to establish strong technology strategies to lead their organizations into the future.”

 For more information on the Technology Disruption & Cyber-Risk: The Board’s Role module, click here.